 Rheology Short Course

 The short course is scheduled for April 13th and 14th, featuring two full days of immersive lectures and hands-on data analysis.
+A buffet lunch and regular coffee breaks will also be provided.
 Each day will focus on a distinct topic, covering both fondament concepts and the latest developments in the field.
 This combination of lectures and hands-on practice gives participants a balanced and engaging learning experience.

 April 13th 2025 - "Viscoelastic Materials Under External Stimuli"